sharanyavenkat/onyx-houseware/README.md

 # Overview

-This is an Onyx Houseware order management system - a mini CRM web application designed for a cookware manufacturing company.
-The system manages orders, items, customers, and inventory indenting with a focus on production planning and fulfillment tracking.
+Onyx Houseware Order Management System is a mini-CRM web application designed for a cookware manufacturing company.
+The system manages the complete order lifecycle from customer inquiries to fulfillment, including product catalog management, customer relationships, order tracking with purchase orders, monthly inventory planning (indent), and shipment tracking with rejection monitoring.

-The application provides functionality for:
-- Managing product catalog (items) with SKUs, pricing, and safety stock levels
-- Customer relationship management with company details
-- Order management with purchase order tracking and status workflow
-- Monthly inventory planning (indent) with automatic order quantity calculations
-- Shipment tracking for order fulfillment with rejection tracking
+The application serves as a lightweight alternative to enterprise systems like Zoho Inventory, optimized for a small manufacturing operation with a single shared admin user account.

 # User Preferences